-We could do so by cutting the clips at the start and the end of the part that we want to delete, remove the cut clip, and drag and drop the remaining clips to remove the gap.
+We could do so by cutting the clips at the start and the end of the part that we want to delete, removing the cut clip, and dragging and dropping the remaining clips to remove the gap.

 Here is how ripple delete works:

 - place the red slider at the start of the section that you want to remove

 - while holding the Shift key, drag the slider to the end of the section that you want to remove